top of page

 For Israel, these conditions intersect directly with national security, economic resilience, and international standing.
 Israel must recalibrate its foreign policy priorities and build the capacity to meet the current and emerging challenges.

-The Abba Eban Institute analyzes and advances policy debate on how Israel can adapt its diplomatic strategy to these conditions, contributing policy-relevant ideas and strategic perspectives suited to the challenges of a new era.
+The Abba Eban Institute advances the policy debate on how Israel should adapt its international posture and strategy to meet the challenges of a new geopolitical era.

 Group meeting at Professional Engineers Ontario